Senegal ferry disaster town remembers 20 years after 1,900 drowned

-SENEGAL: Twenty years after Le Joola ferry sank, the Senegalese town where half of the nearly 1,900 dead lived will on Monday hold commemorations for a “wound that never heals”.
+ZIGUINCHOR: Twenty years after Le Joola ferry sank, the Senegalese town where half of the nearly 1,900 dead lived paid tribute on Monday to those killed in the disaster described as a “wound that never heals”.

-When news spread that the vessel had capsized on the night of September 26, 2002, no one in the southern city could believe it.
+When news spread that the vessel had capsized on the night of September 26, 2002, no one in the southern town could believe it.

 “It was unthinkable,“ said Nouha Cisse, who was head teacher at a secondary school in Ziguinchor that lost 150 pupils to the tragedy.